svenriebedell/DCUIgnoreListManager/README.md

         correction failure if Registry of Policy is not availiable (Path)
 - 1.1.2 correction of missing Values in InstalledUpateJSON Registry.
 - 1.1.3 Add control check of change in function Switch-JSON to check if the correction works correctly
+- 1.1.4   correction of time format for the registry entry

 ## Introduction
 This experimental project aims to add Ring Deployment capabilities to Dell Command Update (DCU), by using an Ignore List Manager script.